-Proposed changes to the AIM Rules for Nominated Advisers
+Changes to the AIM Rules for Nominated Advisers

-The proposed changes to the Nomad Rules include the following, reflecting the continuing restructuring of nominated adviser firms and the reduced frequency of transactions over recent years.
+The changes to the Nomad Rules include the following, reflecting the continuing restructuring of nominated adviser firms and the reduced frequency of transactions over recent years.

 - if they have acted in a lead corporate finance capacity on three relevant transactions in the last five years rather than the current three year period, and

-- if they have over five years continuous experience as a Qualified Executive and are actively involved in a corporate finance advisory role, in relation to AIM in particular, provided they have acted in a lead corporate finance role on one relevant transaction in the last five years.
+- if they have over five years’ continuous experience as a Qualified Executive and are actively involved in a corporate finance advisory role, in relation to AIM in particular, provided they have acted in a lead corporate finance role on one relevant transaction in the last five years.

-Proposed changes to the AIM Rules for Companies
+Changes to the AIM Rules for Companies

 - clarification that when an AIM company de-lists, the Exchange retains jurisdiction over it for the purpose of investigating and taking disciplinary action in relation to actual or suspected AIM Rule breaches; and